Car

 Another witness, Hayrullah Bal, said: "We were a bit far away from the explosions, it suddenly happened and everybody started to run.
 It was so strong that all the windows shattered."

-'All necessary measures'
+Continue reading the main story 'All necessary measures'

 Turkish Foreign Minister Ahmet Davutoglu said his country would protect itself.

-Mr Davutoglu, who was visiting Berlin, said: "There may be those who want to sabotage Turkey's peace, but we will not allow that.
+Mr Davutoglu, who was visiting Berlin, said: "There may be

+those who want to sabotage Turkey's peace, but we will not allow that.
 "No-one should attempt to test Turkey's power.
 Our security forces will take all necessary measures."

 He added that the blasts had taken place to deflect attention from efforts to solve the Syrian crisis.